Here at Wilmington Patch , social media is a big deal.

 Here is a sampling of comments and happenings on our Facebook page and the social media world from the past week:

-- The climb continues on the Wilmington Patch Facebook page!
-Last week we hit 819 followers, seven days later we're all the way up to 836 fans!
-That's an increase of 17 fans in just one week.
+- The Wilmington Patch Facebook page grows every week!
+Last Saturday we hit 836 followers, and as of this Saturday we're up to 843 fans.
+That's an increase of seven fans in the last week.
 Keep spreading the word so we can reach our goal of and surpass 1,000!

 Social Media page of the week